DocBook, universal format for technical documents

 Some style sheet allows to produce HTML or XSL-FO from a DocBook document.

-With the FOP program and the XSL-FO, a PDF file is created with this command (in one line):
+With the FOP program and the XSL-FO, a PDF file is created with this command:

 The shortest example